A medley on flying, falling, floating and leaping

 No Matter what

 A blade of grass grows, soft and pointy, turns joyfully towards the sun, yielding to wind and rain.
 A big war had just ended.
 It grows as if it never happened.
 The world is included in its life, the way it is.
-And when you fall into it, it is soft and it tickles you.
-The rich fragrance strikes you.
+And when you fall into it, it is soft, and it tickles you.
+The full fragrance touches you.
 I know and will never forget.

 At my age of five, we lived in Karlstraße, one of the main streets in Karlsruhe, Germany.
 Most of the length of this street was lined with five storey high buildings.
 In the centre of the street where two tram tracks.
 Suspension wires, which were attached to the houses, held the overhead electrical wires.